gensyn/ssh_docker/README.md

 SSH Docker uses **per-host semaphores** to cap concurrent SSH connections to a maximum of **3 per host**.
 This prevents overloading the remote SSH server when many containers are configured on the same host, avoiding `Connection lost` errors that would otherwise occur when many sensors update simultaneously.

-### Startup Stagger
+### Startup Deferral

 When Home Assistant starts, each sensor defers its first SSH update until after the `homeassistant_started` event.
-To avoid a burst of simultaneous connections, each entry waits a deterministic delay of **0–59 seconds** (derived from the entry ID) before its first SSH call.
-This spreads the initial load across approximately one minute, even with dozens of containers configured on the same host.

 ### `docker_create` Availability Cache